Conditions in Adults

 The macula is a small region within the retina (the eye’s “camera film”) that is highly sensitive and produces detailed, colour images in our central field of vision.

-Age-related macular degeneration (ARMD) occurs when the macula is damaged, affecting the ability to read, driving and engage in other activities requiring fine central vision.
+Age-related macular degeneration (ARMD) occurs when the macula is damaged, affecting the ability to read, drive and engage in other activities requiring fine central vision.
 ARMD usually occurs in both eyes, but one eye may be worse than the other.
 It is a progressive condition, and early detection can improve the visual prognosis.

 Common symptoms of macular degeneration include: